 More than 4,000 Valley residents without power following thunderstorms

+On Wednesday at noon, Channel 5 News reported over 4,000 customers without power.
+The majority of the outages were from the McAllen area.

+Traffic signals in McAllen were affected by the outages, but the city said power has since been restored.

-According to First Warn 5 Weather, there were scattered thunderstorms across the valley with Doppler radar estimating half an inch to five inches of rain have fallen, with the highest amounts in rural areas.
+According to the First Warn 5 Weather team, scattered thunderstorms struck the Valley with Doppler radar estimating half an inch to five inches of rain have fallen, with the highest amounts in rural areas.

 News Video

-Note: EDITOR'S NOTE: This article has been updated throughout.